ncatlab/nlab-content/pages/0/8/4/8/18480/content.md

 ***

-This page is about a formalization of the concept of [[directed graphs]] that is usual in combinatorics.
+This page is about the concept of [[directed graphs]] that is usual in combinatorics.
 For the notion of directed graph as commonly understood in category theory, see [[quiver]].
 For some commentary on how the two formalizations relate to one another, see [[directed graph]].

 ***